 5852e69 (a shortened commit ID), or

-branch1 (the last commit in a branch named branch1), are all valid, to name a few examples.
+branch1 (the last commit in a branch named branch1) are all valid.

-Once the cherry-pick operation has been run, you will have a new commit in you history, with the same message and changes as the commit that you passed.
-You have literally applied that commit to you current branch.
+Once the cherry-pick operation has been run, you will have a new commit in your history with the same message and changes as the commit that you passed.
+You have applied that commit to your current branch.

 Your working tree and index will be updated to reflect the changes introduced by the commit.
-To avoid losing uncommited changes, the
+To avoid losing uncommitted changes, the

 cherry-pick command cannot be run if your working tree is not clean (that is, if it’s different from the current HEAD and you have unstaged changes.)

 Conflicts in cherry-picking¶